 From Research to Clinical Trial

-Led by an interdisciplinary steering committee of scientists, hospital leaders, and patient partners, the trial will evaluate the AI predictor tool in live clinical settings.
+Led by an interdisciplinary steering committee of clinicians, scientists, hospital leaders, and patient partners, the trial will evaluate the AI predictor tool in live clinical settings.
 By identifying high-risk patients at the point of admission, hospital teams can implement targeted, personalized interventions to prevent delirium before it starts.